Coca-Cola extends partnership with Speedway through 2020

-NEW YORK (Reuters) - Coca-Cola Co has extended its partnership with Speedway Motorsports Inc through 2020, renewing Coca-Cola’s status as the official beverage provider for seven Speedway Motorsports facilities.
+NEW YORK, May 24 (Reuters) - Coca-Cola Co has extended its partnership with Speedway Motorsports Inc through 2020, renewing Coca-Cola’s status as the official beverage provider for seven Speedway Motorsports facilities.

 The agreement also renewed the beverage maker’s title sponsorship of the Coca-Cola 600 NASCAR racing event, which is scheduled to begin later on Sunday at Charlotte Motor Speedway in North Carolina.